oetterer/BootstrapComponents/docs/components/accordion.md

 Note that cards inside an accordion are collapsible by default.
 You do not have to set that attribute.

+If you want to build an accordion in lua, there a certain things to consider.
+Please read the [corresponding section](../lua.md#accordion-issues) in the lua documentation.

 See also:
 * [Card](card.md)
 * [Collapse](collapse.md)